jleyva/moodle-block_jmail/README.txt

 ** Set block/jmail:sendtomanagers to allow
 ** Set block/jmail:sendtoall to prevent

+=== Mailbox in filtered users mode ===

+The block supports groups for filtering users but additionally in the block settings you can select a profile field of the user for creating groups fitered.

+So if you select "Country" and user from Spain will be available to view and send messages only users from Spain

+Same for institutions, department, and language

 === Global inbox ===

 Users will be able to send messages to any user in the system